Dancing Sweeties: Plot

-Grant Withers is a conceited dancer who spends all his free time dancing.
-He leaves his partner Edna Murphy, after seeing Sue Carol in the dance hall.
-He enters the waltz contest with Carol and ends up winning the first prize.
-Soon after they are convinced to marry by Sid Silvers (the dance hall manager), who needs a new couple to marry in a live ceremony in the dance-hall after another couple cancelled.
+Bill Cleaver is a conceited dancer who spends all his free time dancing.
+He leaves his partner "Jazzbo" Gans, after seeing Molly O'Neil in the dance hall.
+He enters the waltz contest with Molly and ends up winning the first prize.
+Soon after they are convinced to marry by Jerry Browne, the dance hall manager, who needs a new couple to marry in a live ceremony in the dance-hall after another couple cancelled.
 He convinces them when he offers them a free furnished apartment which the other couple forfeited by not showing up.
-Withers' and Carol's parents are shocked by news of the marriage.
-Withers soon gets bored of home-life and the in-laws and yearns for dancing again.
-He convinces Carol to join him in a dance contest, but when she is unable to perform the dance steps of a new fox-trot, they fight.
+Bill's and Molly's parents are shocked by news of the marriage.
+Bill soon gets bored of home-life and the in-laws and yearns for dancing again.
+He convinces Molly to join him in a dance contest, but when she is unable to perform the dance steps of a new fox-trot, they fight.
 The fighting continues until they split up.
-After a while, Grant realizes what he has lost but thinks it may be too late to patch things up.
+After a while, Bill realizes what he has lost but thinks it may be too late to patch things up.